 25 years later she brought it up to "apologize."
 And this is where I really learned some things about her.
 What I saw was that it was still all always about her.
 She didn't apologize to make me feel better, but herself.
 She didn't ask and we didn't talk about, how it made me feel.
 Or the kids.
 Instead, we talked about why she did it.
 And you may be wondering how she could defend such behavior.
 Well, my mother can and make you feel guilty in the process.
 I actually fed her some of the excuses.

-She was nervous, embarrassed and felt she didn't fit in.
-Yada, yada (poor me, poor me) She felt I was criticizing her for wanting to have a pie eating contest.
+Supposedly she was nervous, embarrassed and felt she didn't fit in.
+Yada, yada (poor me) She felt I was criticizing her for wanting to have a pie eating contest.
 Even though no one else was on board or participated either.
 Including her husband who didn't want to make a fool of himself.
 Facts I didn't mention because one must never bring up reality or make mother feel bad.
 One must just know that one has let her down, again, and feel ashamed.

 I gave better and I deserve better.
 I gave and deserve love and affection and support and respect.
 If it's only a one-way street, I'm driving another route.
 I don't owe anyone anything, least of all not to be used as a punching bag.
 I have, not only the right, but responsibility to protect myself.